uzaymacar/attention-mechanisms/README.md

 where ```H``` is the number of hidden states given by the encoder RNN, and where ```W_a``` and ```v_a``` are trainable weight matrices.

 ## Implementation Details
-* It should be noted that every layer is only tested with applications in many-to-one sequence generation, but should theoretically be adaptable to other domains with minor tweaks.
-One obvious idea is to wrap the layers with ```tf.keras.layers.TimeDistributed()``` for many-to-many sequence tasks.
+* As of now, all attention mechanisms in this repository are successfully tested with applications in both many-to-one and many-to-many sequence tasks.
+Check the
+*Examples* subsection for example applications.
+* It should be noted that there is no claim that the attention mechanisms represented in this repository is optimized in anyway; there is still a lot of room for improvement.
 * Every layer is a subclass of ```tf.keras.layers.Layer()```.
 * The ```__init__()``` method of each custom class calls the the initialization method of its parent and defines additional attributes specific to each layer.
 * The ```get_config()``` method calls the configuration method of its parent and defines custom attributes introduced with the layer.